KxSystems/docs/docs/wp/disaster-floods/index.md

 The hours before a flood event can provide important information about how quickly the stream gauge height is moving.
 This is incredibly useful to a model predicting how long it will take for the stream to reach its peak height.
 The information extracted at a given stream location comprised of the maximum moving averages over different bucket sizes for the two days before the event.
 This was found using stream height data from USGS, which was updated at 15-minute intervals.

-To make the times from the stream-height dataset consistent with the FLASH dataset, the times were converted to be time-zone agnostic.
+To make the times from the stream-height dataset consistent with the FLASH dataset, named below as `peak_data`, the times were converted to be time-zone agnostic.

 These zones are: